Free Concierge Services

 Return: April 19, 2019 or any day thereafter (if you plan to return home for the semester break)

-The earliest you can check-in to on-campus rooms and most off-campus apartments is Monday January 7 (which is a very quiet date on campus).
-Wednesday, January 9 is the first day of Orientation but there are some welcome events (eg. BBQ) on Tuesday January 8.
+The earliest you can check-in to on-campus rooms and most off-campus apartments is 9 am on Tuesday January 8.
+Wednesday, January 9 is the first day of Orientation but there are some events (eg. BBQ) on Tuesday January 8.

 If you are doing a Bachelors or Masters degree at Bond, you don't need to return home for the April/May break and can stay in your room or apartment or elsewhere in Australia during the semester breaks (except for on-campus rooms during the December/January break when rooms are refurbished).

 Airlines, Routes and Pickup

 Bond University is located on the Gold Coast which is approximately 500 miles north of Sydney (80 minute flight) and 43 miles south of Brisbane (55 minute drive).